Panda Review: Quick Expert Summary

 Is Panda Dome safe?

-It also includes a lot of other security features, including a password manager, file encryption tools, and a VPN.
+It also comes with a lot of other security features, including a password manager, file encryption tools, and a VPN.

 Does Panda Dome work on Macs?